pypr/pysph/docs/source/installation.rst

  - PyOpenCL_: PySPH can use OpenCL if it is available.
 This requires installing PyOpenCL_.

+ - PyCUDA_: PySPH can use CUDA if it is available.
+This requires installing PyCUDA_.

  - Mayavi_: PySPH provides a convenient viewer to visualize the output of simulations.
 This viewer can be launched using the command ``pysph view`` and requires Mayavi_ to be installed.
 Since this is